 Mac has always been a powerhouse for creatives.
 But now it’s enabling business users everywhere to create beautiful content, whether retouching images or using 3D models to prototype new products.
 Creativity is now open to every line of business.

 With modern development tools, companies are using Mac to create engaging app experiences for customers and employees.
 And because OS X and iOS share many of the same key frameworks, developers can build once and easily deploy to multiple platforms.

 Swift is an innovative programming language that enables developers to easily build business apps that run on OS X, iOS, watchOS and tvOS.

-OS X comes standard with a wide range of assistive technologies that help people with disabilities experience what Mac has to offer.
+OS X comes as standard with a wide range of assistive technologies that help people with disabilities experience what Mac has to offer.
 With built-in tools like VoiceOver and Zoom, your employees can get more from a device they use all day, every day.

-With easy integration into corporate environments, organizations everywhere are managing Mac much like they manage iPhone and iPad.
+With easy integration into corporate environments, organisations everywhere are managing Mac much like they manage iPhone and iPad.
 Because OS X is secure by design, there’s no need for IT to install additional tools or lock down functionality for employees.
 And with an automated zero-touch deployment process, they don’t even have to open the box.

-The versatility and power of OS X helps Mac fit in anywhere, including Windows environments using Microsoft Exchange.
+The versatility and power of OS X help Mac fit in anywhere, including Windows environments using Microsoft Exchange.
 And with support for the same networking standards as iPhone and iPad, OS X can easily connect to corporate networks and VPN.

 OS X was designed with advanced technologies that work together to constantly monitor, encrypt and update each Mac.
 And built-in tools like FileVault 2 and Gatekeeper help secure corporate data and protect users from malware without requiring additional software.